TheSeg/Xbox360Controller-Mac/README.md

 Known Problems/Todo
 ---------------------
 * The rumble motor test on the triggers of the Preference Pane bypasses the Force Feedback Framework functionality, so isn't actually testing it.
-It really should, for completeness (and it'd help adding support for more complex effects)
+It really should, for completeness (and it'd help adding support for more complex effects) - this test is now disabled in the normal release anyway
 * Force Feedback plugin may make effects run slower (e.g. longer time) than they should
 * Driver probably needs to be more resilient to errors and odd cases
 * Better Force Feedback "emulation"
 * Extra settings?
 E.g. trigger deadzones, control remapping.
 * Someone has requested old Xbox Controller support too.
-* Still working on ChatPad support

 Contact me
 ---------------------